 - What is your name? – Iman Sutiki?

 - Sit down, please! – Tiyayku

-It’s important to note that Quechua doesn’t have a written alphabet and used the Spanish alphabet.
-Also, Quechua from Cusco varies a lot in pronunciation and writing with Quechua from other regions.
+It's important to note that Quechua doesn't have a written alphabet and uses the Spanish alphabet.
+Also, Quechua from Cusco varies greatly in pronunciation and writing with Quechua from other regions.

 Books that were written in Quechua

 Incas didn't have any writing system; the first chroniclers after the Conquest of Peru wrote using Latin and Spanish vocabulary.

 - Lexicon o Vocabulario de la lengua general del Peru, Written by Domingo de Santo Tomás in 1560.

 - Grammatica, o Arte de la lengua general de los Indios de los reynos del Peru, Written by Domingo de Santo Tomás in 1560.

 - Arte, y vocabulario enla lengua general del Perv llamada Quichua, y en la lengua Española by Diego González Holguín 1586